VikParuchuri/vik-blog/_drafts/making-an-app.md

 ## Adding a listview and sync (11am - 1pm)

 I now needed a way to list out surveys on the device, and to sync them.
 I decided to use a `ListView` to do this, with the `ParseQueryAdapter`.
 This is a parse builtin class that will do a query to the parse database, and present the results in a list.
 I used the parse concept of [pinning](http://blog.parse.com/2014/04/30/take-your-app-offline-with-parse-local-datastore/) to only show surveys in the local database to the listview (the listview doesn't access the internet).
+Pinning is used to add results to the device storage, so you don't need internet access to use them.

-Basically, the data flow is Parse Cloud -> Local Datastore -> Listview.
+Basically, the data flow is Parse Cloud -> Storage on device -> Listview.

-I needed to build a sync service to get data from the cloud to the local datastore.
+I needed to build a sync service to get data from the cloud to the device.
+Once the data was on the device, the sync could be used to update it as needed.
 I used a query, along with pinning, to store all the current surveys (latest versions) to the local datastore.
 The list view could then pick these up and show them.

 {:.center}
 ![Survey List](/images/tulalens/surveys.png)